 This quick Cauliflower and Tofu Curry is no exception.
-My favourite thing about this dish is its incredible simplicity - hardly more than 5 ingredients (none too exotic) that come toogether to make something just really good.
+My favourite thing about this dish is its incredible simplicity - hardly more than 5 ingredients (none too exotic) that come together to make something just really good.

-1 tablespoons coconut oil, heated on medium high heat,
+- 1 tablespoons coconut oil heated on medium high heat,

-1 medium yellow onion, small dice
+- 1 medium yellow onion small dice

-500g package of firm tofu, drained and pressed for 30 minutes and then cut into cubes
+- 500 g package of firm tofu drained and pressed for 30 minutes and then cut into cubes

-1 head of cauliflower cut into bite sized chunks
+- 1 head of cauliflower cut into bite sized chunks

-1 398ml can of fire roasted diced tomatoes
+- 1 398 ml can of fire roasted diced tomatoes

-1-1/2 cups of water or stock
+- 1-½ cups of water or stock

 for garnish (optional):

-a lime cut into wedges
+- a lime cut into wedges

-green onions, thinly sliced
+- green onions thinly sliced

-fresh cilantro or mint roughly chopped
+- fresh cilantro or mint roughly chopped

-in a large, deep frying pan or dutch oven - you need a pot with a lid - heat oil over medium heat.
+- in a large, deep frying pan or dutch oven - you need a pot with a lid - heat oil over medium heat.
 Add onions and saute about 5 minutes.
 While you wait cube the tofu and rough chop the cauliflower.

-When onions are tender stir in the curry paste and then add the tofu.
+- When onions are tender stir in the curry paste and then add the tofu.
 Stir to incorporate the seasonings evenly.
 Add the cauliflower, tomatoes and water.
 Stir well to combine and bring to a boil (the vegetables will not be fully submerged), reduce heat and cover with pot lid.
 Simmer for about 20 minutes or until cauliflower is tender.
 Remove lid and increase heat slightly to allow the curry to simmer and reduce slightly.
 The sauce will thicken.
 Serve over white rice or with Naan bread.
 Garnish with lime wedges, green onions or cilantro.